Updated: Jan 4

 Cook your crozets by plunging them into boiling water for 8 to 10 minutes max.

-Cook your diced pancetta in a medium to medium-high pan until golden brown.
-Then, in the same pan, add your sliced onion and cook it until they become soft.
+Cook your sliced onion and cook them until they become soft.
 To finish the mixture, add your white wine.
-When your crozets pasta are cooked, drain it and add it to the pancetta and onions mixture.
+When your crozets pasta are cooked, drain it and add it to the Bayonne ham and onions mixture.

 Cut your cheese in half and then slip each half in half.